Sweet Potato Boats with Maple Pecan Magic (So Stinkin’ Good!)

 Nothing beats autumn, am I right?
 Between cozy sweaters, my Instant Pot Pumpkin Spice Coffee Creamer, and these Maple Pecan Sweet Potato Boats, fall vibes are here to stay!

-This dish is an ideal side for your Thanksgiving table or any chilly autumn evening because you can make just enough boats for your company without having loads of leftovers.
+This dish is an ideal side for your Thanksgiving table or any chilly autumn evening because you can make just enough boats for your company, whether you’re cooking for one, two, or a small crowd.

 Why Sweet Potatoes?

-Sweet potatoes are healthier than regular potatoes.
-High in fiber and vitamins, they have a natural sweetness that makes them a huge hit with the littles.
-This sweet potato recipe reminds me of a dessert, similar to my Classic Ambrosia Salad recipe, but it’s a side dish!
+Before we dive into the how-to, here’s why these boats are worth making.
+Sweet potatoes are healthier than regular potatoes – they’re high in fiber and vitamins, and they have a natural sweetness that makes them a huge hit with the kiddos.

-Sweet Potatoes – I try to pick potatoes that are not overly huge because you’ll be making ‘boats’ out of them.
-Ideally, pick ones that when halved, are a great portion size for one person.
-Avoid oversized or funky-shaped potatoes for this recipe
+- ✅Sweet Potatoes – I try to pick potatoes that when halved, are a great portion size for one person.
+Leave oversized or funky-shaped potatoes at the store.

-Maple Syrup – Please don’t use your average pancake syrup.
+- ✅Maple Syrup – Please don’t use your average pancake syrup.
 I mean, I suppose it will work, but you really want to use REAL maple syrup here.
-You want that genuine maple flavor for these gorgeous veggies.
+You want that genuine maple, caramelized flavor.

-Brown Sugar – using brown sugar over white sugar is best here to add extra flavor and depth.
-Fun fact, brown sugar is just white sugar with added molasses!
+- ✅Brown Sugar – using brown sugar over white sugar is best here to add extra flavor and depth.

-How to Make Maple Pecan Sweet Potato Boat Recipe
+How to Make Maple Pecan Sweet Potato Boats

 Step 1: Prepare the Sweet Potatoes